 We cut the rug to size, knowing that the sofa would be sitting on it, so the cuts didn’t have to be perfect.

 We began by using 3/8″ bolts that were 1.5″ long.
-We made marks on the carpet, set the sofa back, and drilled our holes through the marks for the bolts to slide through.
+Then, we made marks on the carpet, set the sofa back, and drilled our holes through the marks for the bolts to slide through.
 What we realized, though, is that the 1.5″ bolt was not long enough to slide through the plywood and the frame.
 Instead, we switched to 3/8″ bolts that were 2″ long, and they worked perfectly.

 We decided to run the bolts from the bottom up into the frame to not interfere with any of the wirings under the platform.